 The Rule of 12

 A student in the A.B. program is limited to 12 one-term courses (plus independent work) in a given department, plus up to two departmental prerequisites taken during first year or sophomore year.
-Students concentrating in departments without specific prerequisites may add up to two departmental courses taken during first year or sophomore year to their total of 12 departmental courses.
+Students majoring in departments without specific prerequisites may add up to two departmental courses taken during first year or sophomore year to their total of 12 departmental courses.
 Language courses at the 100-level do not count toward the departmental course limit of 12.
 Any student who exceeds the 31 courses required for graduation will be permitted to take extra departmentals.
-Exceptions to departmental course limits will be made on a case-by-case basis for students studying abroad, with the approval of the associate dean for international programs.
+Exceptions to departmental course limits will be made on a case-by-case basis for students studying abroad, with the approval of the senior associate dean for international programs.
 Please note that for accounting purposes, cross-listed courses should be identified with the home department, which is the first department listed in the course identification number.

 Completion of Academic Work

 Undergraduate courses are offered on a term basis.
 Required written work is subject to deadlines set by course instructors, departments, and the Faculty Committee on Examinations and Standing.
 Final examinations are scheduled by the registrar at the conclusion of each term.
 Failure to submit work or complete examinations by published deadlines will normally result in a failing grade for the missing work.
 Course professors may, at their discretion, require that a student earn a passing grade in each component of a course to earn an overall passing grade in the course.
-Certain exceptions to these practices are allowed under special provisions described below.
+Certain exceptions to these practices are allowed under special provisions described herein.